bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/005-git-configuration.md

 ### The `~/.gitconfig` file

-As we used the `--global` command, all of those Global Git settings, would be stored in a .gitconfig` file inside your home directory.
+As we used the `--global` command, all of those Global Git settings would be stored in a .gitconfig` file inside your home directory.

 We can use the `cat` command to check the content of the file: